virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <br>
 ## What's next?

+- Learn how to handle <a href="http://docs.cloudscripting.com/creating-templates/handling-custom-errors" target="_blank">Custom Errors</a>
 - Examine a bunch of <a href="http://docs.cloudscripting.com/samples/" target="_blank">Samples</a> with operation and package examples
 - See <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Troubleshooting</a> for helpful tips and specific suggestions
 - Read <a href="http://docs.cloudscripting.com/releasenotes/" target="_blank">Realese Notes</a> to find out about the recent CS improvements
 - Find out the correspondence between <a href="http://docs.cloudscripting.com/jelastic-cs-correspondence/" target="_blank">CS & Jelastic Versions</a>

 <!--
-## Handling Custom Errors
+# Handling Custom Errors

 The Cloud Scripting engine provides functionality to handle custom errors.
 These possible errors should be described within a separate *errorHandlers* block.
 The errors handling is related to the action result codes that can be located within the <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.
-Therefore, you can predefine a message text that will be displayed in case of an error occurrence.
+In such a way, you can determine a content of a message that will be displayed in case of an error occurrence.

 There are a number of predefined pop-up windows that emerge while custom errors are being handled:

 - `info` - *information* pop-up window